• Skip to primary navigation

 Boston Brown Bread Recipe

-This traditional steamed Boston Brown Bread recipe is adapted for today's home cooks, with tips for making it at high altitudes.
-The recipe was reprinted from All Stirred Up, with permission from the author, Laura Kumin.
+This New England classic steamed Boston Brown Bread recipe is adapted for today's home cooks, with tips for making it at high altitudes.

-You can either use the traditional cans, or use a steamed pudding mold, as I did as pictured.
+You can either use the traditional cans or use a steamed pudding mold, as I did.
 Instructions in the recipe card are for both methods.
+And when it's done, relax with a slice and a cup of ginger lemon honey tea.

 Jump to Recipe